microsoft/Acoustic-Perception-for-Virtual-AI-Agents/README.md

 This project depends on Visual Studio 2019, UE 4.25, and Wwise 2021.1.
 To run the project, you must:
 - Clone the repo.
 This repo uses [Git LFS](https://git-lfs.github.com/).
 Ensure Git LFS is installed prior to cloning.
+- This project relies on Wwise Convolution Reverb, which requires a separate license.
+Add this license to your local copy of the Wwise project if you want to regenerate sound banks.
 - Integrate Wwise 2021.1 into the project
 - Run [PatchWwise.bat](Plugins/ProjectAcoustics/Resources/PatchWwise.bat)
 - Generate VS project files for the project
-- Build and run from VS.
+- Build and run from VS

 ## Troubleshooting